zeropoolnetwork/sharded-storage-docs/article/main.md

 ### Dynamic Nodes Mixing against Malicious Actors

 If sharding is static, we need just initially select the nodes for each shard.
-But uptime of the nodes is not infinite, and during the time only
+But the uptime of the nodes is not infinite, and if only malicious nodes are left in the shard, the data will be lost.
+To prevent this problem, we need to mix the nodes in the shards periodically.
+The mixing should be done in a way, that the malicious nodes cannot predict the new shard for the data.

+Let's consider $n$ as the number of nodes in a shard.

+If malicious actors in the shard are waiting when the honest node is going offline, we get the following equation for mixing:

+$$ p_1 = 1-\frac{(m+1)(n-1)(1-p)}{n m},$$

+where $p_1$ is the probability that the node in the shard is honest, $p$ is the probability that the node is honest, and $m$ is the number of random mixing after the honest node goes offline.

+For example, if $p=1/2$, $k=64$, $n=512$, $m=4$, then soundness is $104$ bits of security.

 ## Brief protocol description